VVUQ · Module 3 of 10

 3.1 Discretization error

 Discretization error is the difference between the finite-mesh result and the exact solution of the equations.
+Written with an explicit sign convention, the estimated signed discretization error of a grid solution is eh,est = fh − f0,est, so a negative value means the grid result lies below the estimated continuum-limit value.
 It is a numerical error, part of verification, and must be estimated before a result is compared to data, so validation is not corrupted by an uncorverged mesh.

 3.2 Richardson extrapolation

-With the observed order p and a refinement ratio r, Richardson extrapolation estimates the exact value from two grids: fexact ≈ ffine + (ffine − fcoarse)/(rp − 1).
-The correction term is the estimated discretization error of the fine grid.
+With the observed order p and a refinement ratio r, Richardson extrapolation estimates the continuum-limit value from two grids: fexact ≈ ffine + (ffine − fcoarse)/(rp − 1).
+The correction term is the negative of the estimated signed discretization error of the fine grid: adding it moves the fine-grid result onto the extrapolated estimate, so its magnitude is the estimated error and its sign is opposite.

 3.3 The grid convergence index